casdoor/casdoor-website/docs/integration/wechat_miniprogram.md

 ![Casdoor conf](/img/casdoor_origin.png)

 ## Step2.
 Configure Casdoor application
-1. Create a wechat idp in casdoor and fill your `APPID` and `APPSECRET` given to you by WeChat MiniP Program develop platform:
+1. Create a wechat idp in casdoor and fill your `APPID` and `APPSECRET` given to you by WeChat Mini Program develop platform:
 ![WeChat_MiniProgram.png](/img/integration/WeChat_MiniProgram.png)
 2. Create or use an existing Casdoor application.
 3. Add the idp added above to the application you want to use.